jrouly/research-questions/README.md

 system dependencies listed above installed.
 If the problem persists, your system may be lacking an assumed dependency.

-Once you get all the dependencies satisfied, execute the following command to generate the proper static directories.

-    $ python manage.py collectstatic

 ### User access

 This application is set up to allow user access from LDAP or CAS